FreeRTOS/FreeRTOS-SESIP/README.md

 ## Introduction
 This project is an example of a IoT application using FreeRTOS.
+This project was used to achieve SESIP certification for the FreeRTOS kernel.

 ## Getting started